How to Make Healing Autistic Accessible and Affirming.

 3.)
 Trust Your Autistic Blueprint of Health.

 What would it feel like to connect to your Autistic Blueprint of Health and inherent treatment plan?
-The Blueprint of Health is a concept that you might find supportive in your own healing.
+The Blueprint of Health is a concept that I learned from Rachael Maddox in her ReBloom Coach Training that you might find supportive in your own healing.
 It’s this idea that everyone and thing (including trees, animals, land) has it’s own blueprint of health and healing.
 Just like there’s a blueprint for a house that shows us how to build it, the Blueprint of Health is unique to everyone and has it’s own inherent treatment plan of healing and health.
 Sometimes the Blueprint of Health might get covered up by trauma or overwhelm but it’s always there.
 If the framework of an Autistic Blueprint of Health doesn’t work for you, you could also frame it as your innate Autistic health, goodness or wisdom.
 Whatever you call it, it can be helpful to know that we all have an unique and inherent treatment plan.
 That could look like:

 If you trusted your Autistic Blueprint of Health and your inherent healing treatment plan, how might you approach your healing?